Jen-Morse/ea-capstone-project-snow/README.md

 After your environment is installed, activate the environment using:
 ```
-conda activate earth-analytics-python
+conda activate snowpack-obs-python
 ```
-(The environment name is earth-analytics-python as defined in the environment.yml file).
+The environment name is snowpack-obs-python as defined in the environment.yml file.

+(Note this is the python environment created by earthlab, where the detailed instructions are linked to, with an added package (ulmo) for downloading snotel data from CUAHSI.
+If you are an earth analytics certificate student, or already hgave the earth-anlytics-python environment installed on your local computer and want to save time, you could run the notebook with this environment by just adding the ulmo package with -c conda-forge ulmo).

 Once the environment has been created and activated, type
 ```